 Floyd is a tiny town located in the state of Virginia.
 With a population of 439 people and two constituent neighborhoods, Floyd is the 320th largest community in Virginia.

-Unlike some towns, Floyd isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Floyd are a mix of both white- and blue-collar jobs.
-Overall, Floyd is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Floyd who work in office and administrative support (16.86%), sales jobs (9.02%), and healthcare (7.06%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Floyd is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Floyd is a town of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Floyd who work in healthcare (13.78%), office and administrative support (12.99%), and sales jobs (11.02%).

 Of important note, Floyd is also a town of artists.
 Floyd has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Floyd’s character.

-Floyd is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Floyd doesn't have a public transportation system that people use for their commute.

-The overall education level of Floyd is somewhat higher than in the average US city of 21.84%: 26.35% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Floyd citizens is substantially higher than the typical US community, as 32.83% of adults in Floyd have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Floyd in 2010 was $21,626, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $86,504 for a family of four.
+The per capita income in Floyd in 2010 was $29,549, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $118,196 for a family of four.
+However, Floyd contains both very wealthy and poor people as well.

 The most common language spoken in Floyd is English.
 Other important languages spoken here include Spanish and African languages.